What is the WAVE Pilot?

 - Evidence-based action: Publicly available data that carries more weight for conservation efforts

-Research & technical partners
+Research and technical partners

 - Innovation leadership: Advancing WA’s research and technical capabilities